Timmy15/alx-pre_course/README.md

-My first readme
+My first readme,
-\nThis is an update to this file
+This is an update to this file